mathigon/textbooks/content/sequences/content.md

 numbers are [[multiples|factors|inverses]] of that prime.
 ::: tab
 #### {.btn.green} _{span.check(when="blank-6")}_
-The diagram above highlights the 'shallow' diagonals in different colours.
+The diagram above highlights the “shallow” diagonals in different colours.
 If we add up the numbers in every diagonal, we get the [[Fibonacci numbers|Hailstone numbers|geometric sequence]].
 :::

 ---
+> id: pascal-sequences-1

 Of course, each of these patterns has a mathematical reason that explains why it appears.
 Maybe you can find some of them!

-Another question you might ask is how often a number appears in Pascal's triangle.
+Another question you might ask is how often a number appears in Pascal’s triangle.
 Clearly there are infinitely many 1s, and every other number appears [[at least twice|at least once|exactly twice]], _{span.reveal(when="blank-0")}
 in the second diagonal on either side._

 ---
+> id: pascal-sequences-2

 Some numbers in the middle of the triangle also appear three or four times.
-There are even a few that appear six times: you can see both [120](-> .s120) and [3003](-> .s3003) four times in the triangle above, and they'll appear two more times each in rows 120 and 3003.
+There are even a few that appear six times: you can see both [120](-> .s120) and [3003](-> .s3003) four times in the triangle above, and they’ll appear two more times each in rows 120 and 3003.

 Since 3003 is a triangle number, it actually appears two more times in the third